Home » Water Quality » Contaminants » How to Remove Manganese From Water (Step-by-Step)

 To remove manganese via Air injection oxidation, you'll need to get a whole house filtration system with NSF certification for iron and manganese removal.
 The best air injection oxidation system is currently the Springwell Iron & Manganese Filter.

-To remove manganese via Reverse osmosis, you’ll need to get an RO system with NSF certification for manganese removal.
-We like the Waterdrop G3 800 filter for this purpose, although the Aquatru filter is more portable and equally efficient at removing manganese.
+To remove manganese via reverse osmosis, you’ll need to get an RO system that’s NSF-certified for manganese removal.
+The Waterdrop G3 800 filter is one of the best-rated for this purpose, although the Aquatru filter is more portable and equally efficient.

-If you want to go the Ion-exchange route to remove manganese, get a salt-based whole house water softener that uses Ion-exchange technology.
-A good example is the Springwell SS1 Water Softener.
+If you want to remove manganese using ion exchange, get a salt-based whole-house water softener that uses ion exchange technology.
+A suitable option is the Springwell SS1 Water Softener.

 Here's a step-by-step guide to help you identify and remove the source of manganese in your water